houdiniproject/noticeme/README.md

 ## DISCLAIMER

 noticeme is helpful for creating NOTICE files but we make no warranty that it's accurate.
-It's your responsibility to comply with any applicable licenses of the package your use.
+It's your responsibility to comply with any applicable licenses of the package you use.